 No charge is payable in respect of a suckling animal under the age of 6 months running with its mother.

-The above fees include driving, leading or otherwise transporting the animal or animals no more than a distance of 3 kilometres.
-Where the distance is more than 3 kilometres, an additional charge of 10 cents for each 1.5 kilometres or part thereof in excess of 3 kilometres shall be paid to the ranger in respect of each animal impounded other than a suckling animal as provided.
+The above fees include driving, leading or otherwise transporting the animal or animals no more than a distance of 3 km.
+Where the distance is more than 3 km, an additional charge of 10 cents for each 1.5 km or part thereof in excess of 3 km shall be paid to the ranger in respect of each animal impounded other than a suckling animal as provided.

 If the amounts are increased, decreased, or otherwise varied under s.
 464, the amounts as so increased, decreased, or varied are chargeable.